elsni/linux_stuff/README.md

 The install script basically installs the dependencies on ubuntu/debian based systens and renames old dotfiles and symlinks to the ones from this package.

-If you are not on a debian-based distro you need to install the deendencies yourself and invoke the installer with
+If you are not on a debian-based distro you need to install the dependencies yourself and invoke the installer with
 	./install -d
 to symlink the dotfiles only.

+enjoy!